Table of Contents

 As earlier stated, these three are top choices amongst enthusiasts when it comes to the best substrate for tarantulas, and each can be used alone, or they can be mixed and matched to create a substrate to fit any need.

-For the majority of my enclosures, I’ve been using a 50/50 mix of coco fiber and peat moss.
+For most of my enclosures, I’ve been using a 50/50 mix of coco fiber and peat moss.
 This has become my “all-purpose” substrate for many of my specimens.

 Sphagnum Moss

-Although different mosses are produced by reptile supply companies, clean organic horticultural moss can also be purchased at Walmart, Home Depot, Lowe’s, and gardening supply stores.
+Although reptile supply companies produce different mosses, clean organic horticultural moss can also be purchased at Walmart, Home Depot, Lowe’s, and gardening supply stores.

 Bad Tarantula Substrates